Politburo of the Chinese Communist Party: Cadre training

-In 2001, the Central Committee of the Chinese Communist Party published the 2001-2005 National Plan for Cadre Training elevating the importance of cadre training for Chinese economic reform.
+In 2001, the Central Committee of the Chinese Communist Party published the 2001-2005 National Plan for Cadre Training elevating the importance of cadre training for the reform and opening up.
 The salaries of staff in party schools were brought in line with the salaries paid in regular Chinese universities.
 Teaching, research, and information technology was modernized to enable distance education throughout the party school system.

 Modern cadre training focuses on quality and ability.
 Students are trained in ideological orthodoxy, submitting to Leninism and party discipline.
 The young cadre is trained in applying their knowledge creatively and independently, so as to deal flexibly with complex issues and accept continuous learning.
 The initiative for cadre training after 2002 was buttressed by the Central Party School, and the regional party schools, including the Party Schools in Shanghai and Shenzhen.

 Functions

 The Politburo and the Politburo Standing Committee are the top decision-making institutions for the CCP Central Committee.
 According to the CCP constitution, the party's Central Committee elects the Politburo during a plenary session.
-Members of the Politburo are deputy-national-level leaders or more.
+Members of the Politburo are deputy-national-level leaders or higher.

-A Politburo meeting in October 2017 after the first plenary session of the 19th CCP Central Committee stipulated that all Politburo members must make an annual written presentation to the CCP General Secretary and the Central Committee.
-It also stipulated the CCP Secretariat, the Central Commission for Discipline Inspection, the Leading Party Members Group of the Standing Committee of the National People's Congress, the Leading Party Members Group of the State Council, the Leading Party Members Group of the Chinese People's Political Consultative Conference, the Leading Party Members Group of the Supreme People's Court and the Leading Party Members Group of the Supreme People's Procuratorate must report their work to the Politburo and its Standing Committee every year.

 Politburo meetings

 The Politburo typically meets once a month.
-The General Secretary of the Central Committee is responsible for convening the meetings of the Politburo and decides their agenda.
+The CCP general secretary is responsible for convening the meetings of the Politburo and decides their agenda.
 The CCP almost always releases a readout to summarize the outcomes of Politburo meetings and, since 2002, these sessions have been widely publicized.
 Frequently, they address foreign affairs.

 Since 2002, the Politburo has regularly held collective study sessions and more standard Politburo meetings.
 The standard meetings discuss new policy directives, provide feedback on policy implementation and prepare for future work conferences, plenums, or congresses.
 The collective study sessions serve as an opportunity for CCP leadership to promote new policies.
 They generally take place shortly after the standard meetings, usually on the same day or the day after.
-The Politburo invites professors, think tank scholars or other experts to give a lecture to the Politburo members about a topic chosen by the General Secretary.
-These lectures often end with "work recommendations" for the Politburo and conclude with a speech by the General Secretary on the study topic.
+The Politburo invites professors, think tank scholars or other experts to give a lecture to the Politburo members about a topic chosen by the general secretary.
+These lectures often end with "work recommendations" for the Politburo and conclude with a speech by the general secretary on the study topic.
 The collective study sessions are often publicized and play an important role to signal leadership priorities to cadres.

+A Politburo meeting in October 2017 after the first plenary session of the 19th CCP Central Committee stipulated that all Politburo members must make an annual written presentation to the CCP general secretary and the Central Committee.